Damenus/owca/examples/kubernetes/monitoring/wca/README.md

 2. Build image (from main project repo) and push to your registry

    Build Docker image and push to private repo.
 You can use make command to this.
 Like in example below.
-   You have to replace `DOCKER_REPOSITORY_URL` variable to yours own docker registry.
+   You have to replace `DOCKER_REPOSITORY_URL` variable to your own docker registry.

    ```bash
        WCA_IMAGE=${DOCKER_REPOSITORY_URL}/wca